 Frank M. Burke, Jr. has been a director of our company since September 2000.
 He has served as Chairman, Chief Executive Officer and Managing General Partner of Burke, Mayborn Company, Ltd., a private investment and consulting company, since 1984.
-Mr. Burke is also a director of Kaneb Services, Inc., Kaneb Pipe Line Partners, L.P., Miller Exploration Company and Medical Control, Inc.
+Mr. Burke is also a director of Kaneb Services, Inc., Kaneb Pipe Line Partners, L.P., and Avidyn, Inc. (formerly Medical Control, Inc.).